reshinto/Basic_technologies_revision/devops/kubernetes/readme.md

 ### see what is in the cluster
 > kubectl get all
 ### create deployment, service, pod
+- use `--record` flag to record the rollout history
+  - currently deprecated and will be removed in the future
 > kubectl create -f filename.yaml
 - pod yaml file example
   ```yaml